Mary Tiles

-Mary Tiles (born 1946) is a philosopher and historian of mathematics and science.
+Mary Tiles (born March 6, 1946) is an American philosopher and historian of mathematics and science.
 From 2006 until 2009, she served as chair of the philosophy department of the University of Hawaii at Manoa.
 She retired in 2009.

 Life

 At Bristol University, Tiles obtained her B.A. in philosophy and mathematics in 1967, and her Ph.D. in philosophy in 1973, followed by a B.Phil. in philosophy in 1974 at Oxford and a M.A. in 1978 at Cambridge.
 After positions as lecturer and visiting associate professor at different institutions, Tiles became associate professor of philosophy at University of Hawaii at Manoa in 1989, and full professor in 1992.